Factoring / AR

 During Periods of Accelerated Growth

 Rapid sales growth increases receivable balances and working capital requirements.
-Factoring provides immediate liquidity to support scale, making the short-term cost justifiable when aligned with long-term revenue and margin objectives.
+Factoring can improve working capital availability during periods of accelerated growth when aligned with broader revenue and margin objectives.

 When Customers Have Extended Payment Terms

 Companies serving large enterprises or public-sector clients frequently face slow payment cycles.
-Factoring bridges the gap without disrupting operations or requiring renegotiation of customer terms.
+Factoring supports liquidity continuity while preserving existing commercial payment structures.

 When Bank Financing Is Limited or Inflexible

 Traditional lenders may impose strict covenants, collateral requirements, or lengthy approval processes.
-Factoring relies primarily on customer credit quality, making it accessible when bank options are constrained.
+Factoring structures are primarily underwritten against customer credit quality rather than enterprise leverage metrics or fixed collateral positions.

 Middle-market companies can actively manage and reduce factoring costs through operational and strategic improvements.